robofit/arcor2_client_sdk/src/Arcor2.ClientSdk.ClientServices/README.md

 A `ConnectionOpened` event is raised upon a successful connection, and `ConnectionClosed` whenever the connection is closed.
 The client is tolerant towards non-graceful disconnections from the server but marks them with a `ProtocolViolation` closing code.
 A `ConnectionException` event is also available and is raised whenever a connection-related error occurs.
-Its arguments contain the exception and may or may not be followed by the `ConnectionClosed` event.
+Its arguments contain the exception and it may or may not be followed by the `ConnectionClosed` event.
 The current state of the connection is listed in the `ConnectionState` property (with added `Initialized` and `Registered` states).